mectwork/sms-queue-with-doctrine-orm/README.md

-Cubalider SMS Queue
+Muchacuba SMS Queue
 ===================

-This library is an implementation of `cubalider/sms-queue` using `doctrine\orm` for persistence.
+This library is an implementation of `cubalider/sms-queue` using `doctrine/orm` for persistence.

 ```